shreevatsa/bhartrhari/README.md

 Concepts: `Book`, `Morsel`, `Region`, K-number.

+TODO: Think also about `Line`s and `RegionType`s.
+Example: The Telang book may have the same śloka two times, with regions for verse, footnote, endnote that are each multiple rectangles (split across pages).

 -   a **`Book`** is any translation/edition/collection that contains Bhartṛhari's poems.
 -   a `Book` is chopped-up into (is a sequence of) **`Morsel`s**
     -   a `Morsel` is usually a certain book's version of a Bhartṛhari poem, but sometimes it could be a heading.